maelhos/WriteUps/justCTFteaser2024/interlock/README.md

 I was mostly responsible for the crypto part and this key/data exchange didn't seem to but much of a problem to MITM at first, just :

-    Make a spoofed Alice key $A'$ a spoofed Bob key $B$ and answer Bob and Alice with their opposite spoofed keys.
+    Make a spoofed Alice key A' a spoofed Bob key B' and answer Bob and Alice with their opposite spoofed keys.

 But here we have a problem, when first sending $c_1$ to Bob we don't know the corresponding $x_1$ until 4 seconds later Alice gives it but the problem is that we need to wait for Bob to respond and here Alice will time out...